zecho/AliceBundle/README.md

 hautelook_alice:
     locale: en_US   # Locale to use with faker; must be a valid Faker locale otherwise will fallback to en_EN
     seed: 1         # A seed to make sure faker generates data consistently across runs, set to null to disable
-    logger: logger  # ID of a service implementing the Psr\Log\LoggerInterface
 ```

 Fore more information regarding the locale, refer to